winedarksea/AutoTS/extended_tutorial.md

 `drop_data_older_than_periods` provides similar functionality but drops the oldest data to speed up the process on large datasets.
 `remove_leading_zeroes=True` is useful for data where leading zeroes represent a process which has not yet started.

 When working with many time series, it can be helpful to take advantage of `subset=100`.
 Subset specifies the interger number of time series to test models on, and can be useful with many related time series (1000's of customer's sales).
 Usually the best model on a 100 related time series is very close to that tested on many thousands (or more) of series.
-This speeds up the model process in these cases, but does not work with `horizontal` ensemble types.

 Subset takes advantage of weighting, more highly-weighted series are more likely to be selected.
 Weighting is used with multiple time series to tell the evaluator which series are most important.
 Series weights are assumed to all be equal to 1, values need only be passed in when a value other than 1 is desired.
 Note for weighting, larger weights = more important.